Michel Orso

-Orso Paolo Bertolucci (born December 12, 1936) is a French singer-songwriter.
-Known professionally as Michel Orso (pronunciation= Orso), he is best known in for his 1966 French hit song "Angélique".
+Orso Paolo Bertolucci (born December 12, 1936), known professionally as Michel Orso ([miʃɛl ɔʁso]), is a French singer-songwriter.
+He is best known in for his 1966 French hit song "Angélique".

 Early life

 Orso was born in Prunelli-di-Casacconi, a mountain village on the northeastern side of the Mediterranean island of Corsica, a regional department of France with strong historical and cultural ties to Italy.
 His father died before his birth and he was separated from his destitute mother, growing up in an orphanage during and just after World War Two.
 He performed as a soloist in the choir of the orphanage and was recruited to sing Vespers in Corsican churches.

 Leaving the orphanage as a teenager he was reunited with his mother, supporting her while working during the day as a baker, butcher, and mason, and singing in the evening at parties and with friends.
 Eventually he was invited to perform at local weddings, baptisms, and communions, and entered regional amateur singing competitions.
 In his early twenties Orso decided to leave Corsica for the French capital Paris to pursue a professional singing career.
 There he sang with several orchestras and was eventually hired to tour the south of France with Adamo, Eddy Mitchell, and Enrico Macias.